Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 I am a Ph.D. student (2020 - now) at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
 I received B.S. degree from School of Electronic Information, Wuhan University, Wuhan, China, in 2020.
 I am now a member of EVA group, advised by [**Prof. Wei He**](https://prowdiy.github.io/weihe.github.io/).

 # 🗞️ News
-## We were awarded the champion certificate in the Multi-Modal Semantic Challenge organized by IEEE Whisper (2024.12.11, Finland).
+## We (Jiepan Li, He Huang, Yu Xia) were awarded the champion certificate in the Multi-Modal Semantic Challenge organized by IEEE Whisper (2024.12.11, Finland).
 ## One paper accepted to TGRS (2024.12.02).
 ## One paper accepted to ISPRS (2024.11.22).
 ## One paper accepted to IEEE Whisper 2024 (Oral).